DuckArne/XamStorage.Library/README.md

 In your manifest you need to declare permission READ_EXTERNAL_STORAGE and WRITE_EXTERNAL_STORAGE.

 On iOS:
-In order to view and download files from iTunes you need to set UIFileSharing to true (yes).
+In order to view and download files from iTunes you need to set UIFileSharing to true.

 info.plist
 ```xml